jonathantree/Amazon_Vine_Analysis/README.md

 This analysis revealed that there is no positive bias for reviews in the Vine program for Pet Products.
 The percentage of 5 star reviews for the Vine participating products was 15.72% lower than those who did not participate.
 This would suggest that participating in the Vine program does not generate a more positive outcome in the reviews for that specific product.

 #### Further Analysis
-This analysis only considerd 5 star reviews as a bias indicator.
+This analysis only considered 5 star reviews as a bias indicator.
 Another approach could use the entire distribution to consider whether or not participating in the Vine program would generate a higher review on average (not just a 5-star review).
 A simple two-sample t-test of the mean reviews of the paid vs unpaid would reveal the statistical difference of the two subsets of data.
-This test would be able to establish using the entire distribution of reviews whether or not the Vine participants, on average, recieved a higher rating than those who are not participating in the program.
+This test would be able to establish using the entire distribution of reviews whether or not the Vine participants, on average, received a higher rating than those who are not participating in the program.

-This analysis could benefit from further investigation by re-running the analysis on only those reviews with a verified purchase to see if a verified purchase review changes anything.
+This analysis could benefit from further investigation by re-running the analysis on only those reviews with a verified purchase to see if a verified purchase review change anything.

 ### Code:
 ### Load Amazon Data -> Create DataFrame